aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 **Let’s go over on what is happening.**

-First thing we use the `account` prop from our wallet provider to make sure there is an account connected to our app.
+First, note we use the `account` property from our wallet provider to make sure there is an account connected to our app.

-Then we build our transaction payload to be submitted to chain
+Then we build our transaction payload to be submitted to chain:

 ```js
 const payload = {